agni-c/lookslable/README.md

 /public/logs/logs.js: Retrives data from Database.db to show on /logs/index.html.

+Style.css: Contais dummy CSS Designs for Index.html

 Database.db: Stored data using NEDB,{Lat, long ,"landmark",Image}/\*lat,lon,"landmark" as string and

                                                      image as Base64/*

-Style.css: Contais dummy CSS Designs for Index.html
+## UPDATE

-- New Update: Uploads data to fireStore
+- Uploads data to fireStore
+-  New Update: main DB is firebase now